An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Details of optimization program

 \section{Details of optimization program}

 We revisit the main optimization program.

-We note that $\S = \{\P \in \real^{N\times M}: \P\succeq \mathbf{0}, \P\mathbf{1}=\mathbf{h}\}$ is a convex set.
-Let $f_1(\P) = \trace(\C^\intercal\P)$, $f_2(\P)=\|\P^\intercal\mathbf{1}-\mathbf{k}\|_{F}^2$ and $f_3(\P)= \|\P-\P^{\text{current}}\|_{F}^2$ denote the first three terms of the objective in \eqref{eq:assignment_with_prior} respectively.
-The first term is linear in $\P$ and hence convex.
+Let $f_1(S) = \text{trace}(C^\intercal S)$, $f_2(S)=\|S^\intercal\mathbf{1}-\mathbf{k}\|_{F}^2$ and $f_3(S)= \|S-S^{\text{current}}\|_{F}^2$ denote the first three terms of the objective in \eqref{eq:opt_with_prior_appendix} respectively.
+The first term is linear in $S$ and hence convex.
 The second and third terms are composition of a convex function with affine functions yielding convex functions.
-It follows that the objective in \eqref{eq:assignment_with_prior} is convex.
+It follows that the objective in \eqref{eq:opt_with_prior_appendix} is convex.
 All in all, we have a convex program.
-As discussed in the main part of the paper, we employ projected gradient descent to optimize \eqref{eq:assignment_with_prior}.
+As discussed in the main part of the paper, we employ projected gradient descent to optimize \eqref{eq:opt_with_prior_appendix}.
 From our numerical experiments, convergence in objective is attained before the maximum iterations set to $1000$.
 A typical instance of the convergence plot is shown in Figure~\ref{fig:convergence}.

 To derive the step size for projected gradient descent, we rely on the Lipschitz constant of the gradient.
 Below, we detail the computation.
-Hereafter, the objective in \eqref{eq:assignment_with_prior} is denoted by $f(\P)$. \\ \textbf{Computation of $\nabla f_1(\P)$}: We compute $\nabla f_1(\P)$ as follows.
+Hereafter, the objective in \eqref{eq:opt_with_prior_appendix} is denoted by $f(S)$. \\ \textbf{Computation of $\nabla f_1(S)$}: We compute $\nabla f_1(S)$ as follows.

-Therefore, $\nabla f_1(\P) = \C$.
+Therefore, $\nabla f_1(S) = C$.

-\textbf{Computation of $\nabla f_2(\P)$}: We compute $\nabla f_2(\P)$ as follows.
+\textbf{Computation of $\nabla f_2(S)$}: We compute $\nabla f_2(S)$ as follows.

-We note that the last term is independent of $i$.
-It follows that $\nabla f_2(\P)= 2\mathbf{1}\mathbf{1}^{T}\P-\mathbf{1}\mathbf{k}^T=2\mathbf{1}(\mathbf{1}^{T}\P-\mathbf{l}^{T})$.
+We note that the last term is independent of $j$.
+It follows that $\nabla f_2(S)= 2\mathbf{1}\mathbf{1}^\intercal S-\mathbf{1}\mathbf{k}^\intercal=2\mathbf{1}(\mathbf{1}^\intercal S-\mathbf{k}^\intercal)$.

-\textbf{Computation of $\nabla f_3(\P)$}: We compute $\nabla f_3(\P)$ as follows.
+\textbf{Computation of $\nabla f_3(S)$}: We compute $\nabla f_3(S)$ as follows.

-Therefore, $\nabla f_3(\P) = 2(\P-\P^{\text{current}})$. \\ We now proceed to compute the Lipschitz constant of the gradient as follows.
-For any $\P_1, \P_2$,
+Therefore, $\nabla f_3(S) = 2(S-S^{\text{current}})$.
+We now proceed to compute the Lipschitz constant of the gradient as follows.
+For any $S_1, S_2$,